 The following are some points regarding work environment in an Indonesian workplace:

 The Indonesians know about the importance of their superiors and are used to addressing them by suitable titles.
-In Indonesia, you must have to call them by “Bapak” which means “Sir”, or “Ibu” which means “Ma’am”.
+For instance, in Indonesia, you must have to call them “Bapak” which means “Sir”, or “Ibu” which means “Ma’am”.
 No one can call them by their first name until and unless they are allowed to do so.

 There is an environment of making the leaders happy in an Indonesian workplace.
-Generally, the assistant employees obey their seniors or boss and don’t question them.
-The assistant or subordinate employees never talk back if their seniors give orders for any type of work because they only want to make their leaders happy.
+Generally, the assistant employees obey their superiors or boss and don’t question them.
+The assistant or subordinate employees never talk back if their superiors give orders for any type of work because they only want to make their leaders happy.

 The employers in Indonesia try their best to avoid any kind of clashes.
 There is an environment of peace in an Indonesian workplace.